Case Study: How to Evaluate Code Quality in Bitbucket

 Challenges and benefits

-The Awesome Graphs app allowed the customer to get the detailed visualized statistics of their team performance and address the following challenges:
+Awesome Graphs for Bitbucket allowed the customer to get the detailed visualized statistics of their team performance and address the following challenges:

 - analyze the critical points along the year